Adopted Dog Kills Child

 Maricopa County sheriff's deputies said they first tried Tasering the animal and when that didn't work, they shot it multiple times.

 "My neighbor behind us heard gunshots," said Ian Whitehurst.

 He said the neighbor then called him, telling him her daughter had been attacked by the family dog.

 "She was really close with Kane," said Dani During, a family friend.
 "That's the dog's name.
 We don't know what got into it." - KPHO Phoenix, November 6, 2007

-Kane was surrendered to the Arizona Humane Society (AHS) in March of 2007 and adopted to an unnamed person the next month.
-This person allegedly gave the dog to the Whitehurst's in June.
-The AHS does not know how Kane ended up with Tori's family.
-They report that when Kane left their facility, "he was fully evaluated by three behaviorists and showed no sign of aggression."
+The dog named Kane was surrendered to the Arizona Humane Society (AHS) in March 2007.
+He adopted to an unnamed person in April.
+This person allegedly gave the dog to the Whitehurst family in June.
+The dog killed Tori four months later.
+AHS released a statement on November 6, stating, "we are not certain how" Kane ended up with Tori's family and that when Kane left their facility, and, "he was fully evaluated by three behaviorists and showed no